MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 manager:
 ---

-# Getting Started
+# Get started

-In order to use Shopify with Business Central, you need to fullfil some requirements.
-This page will serve as a guide to complete the integration of your Shopify store with Business Central.
+To use Shopify with Business Central, you need to follow some steps.
+This page serves as a guide to complete the integration of your Shopify store with Business Central.

 ## Prerequisites for Shopify

-You need to have the following:
+You need to have:

 - Shopify account
-- Shopify store
+- Shopify online store

-To create a new Shopify Account or sign up for a free 14-day trial navigate to <https://www.shopify.com/>.
+To create a new Shopify Account or sign-up for a free 14-day trial, navigate to <https://www.shopify.com/>.
 For more information on how to create and personalize your online store, see <https://help.shopify.com/>.

-- Additional sales channels are supported for e.g. Shopify POS.
+- Other sales channels are supported, for example, Shopify POS.

 ### Recommended settings

-- Disable **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.
+- Deactivate **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.

-For more information about Shopify settings for demo and trial scenarios, see [Test and training scenarios](scenarios.md#preparation)
+To know more about Shopify settings for demo and trial scenarios, see [Test and training scenarios](scenarios.md#preparation)

 ## Prerequisites for [!INCLUDE[prod_short](../includes/prod_short.md)]